10 Things You May Not Know WooCommerce Can DoBy Jacco Blankenspoor

 This plugin requires the free WP Job Manager plugin to work and has a paid extension to it.
 It allows you to sell job listings for recruiters looking for candidates.
 Unfortunately, the demo hasn’t included this actual extension.

-Its open architecture allows for many variations in functionality, which all of these plugins make excellent use of.
+The open architecture of WooCommerce allows for many variations in functionality, which all of these plugins make excellent use of.

-If you have got the skills, you can even build something yourself as it comes with extensive documentation.
+If you have the skills, you can even build something yourself, as it comes with extensive documentation.